ryanstout/micropilot/README.md

 # How to Train

-To simplify things I used tailscale to map the Pi into my network.
-The client code has an `ip` variable you can change.
+To simplify things I used tailscale to map the Pi into my network. config.py has an `ip` variable you can change.

 ### Setup